 Readers came back with a few questions about CFLs after reading my CFLs for Free post.
 The one thing I want to get across clearly is that the article is emphasizing that you can buy new CFLs using the savings from previous purchases.
 You need to make the investment in the first CFL to get started and then use the savings from that investment to buy future CFLs.
 No one is going to mysteriously pay you to buy CFLs, but if you buy smart, you can indeed get future CFLs for free after making the initial purchase.
 Eventually, you’ll pay off the initial purchase using the savings as well.

 A number of people asked about the startup surge (also known as inrush current).
 The startup surge is something that occurs when you first apply power to the light.
 This surge is extra electricity that’s required to get the bulb started.
 The amount of power the bulb requires decreases as it gets to operating temperature, which isn’t very long in most cases.
+Of course, some people are worried about this electricity surge as some people often think they are experiencing a power surge.
+Luckily, these two things are quite different.
+If a homeowner did experience a power surge, it would be worth them contacting a company like Safe and Sound Electric to install some surge protection to prevent this happening again.
+However, this bulb requires that extra surge, so don’t be concerned if you notice a quick surge.
 I’ve read a number of conflicting opinions about the startup surge of CFLs.
 My take on everything I’ve read is that the startup surge will vary by bulb vendor and type of light.
 A tube light has a smaller startup surge for a significantly smaller time than the twisted bulbs.
 Vendors who meet Energy Star requirements tend to produce bulbs that have a smaller startup surge than the less expensive bulbs.

 A few readers also asked about long term efficiency of CFLs.
 From personal experience Rebecca and I have found that CFLs do provide an efficiency advantage if you use them for one long interval, rather than several short intervals.
 In other words, if you burn the light for four hours solid instead of two, two hour intervals, you’ll gain an efficiency advantage.
 In addition, turning the light on and off reduces its life expectancy.